Endone Tablets is a brand of medicine containing the active ingredient oxycodone hydrochloride.

 Taking other medicines

-You must tell your doctor about all the medicines you are taking, including any that you may buy from pharmacies, health food shops or supermarkets.
+Tell your doctor about all the medicines you are taking, including any that you may buy from pharmacies, health food shops or supermarkets.

 Some medicines may interfere with ENDONE and these include: